nymtech/nym/documentation/operators/src/nodes/troubleshooting.md

 ### Running on a local machine behind NAT with no fixed IP address

-Your ISP has to be IPv6 ready if you want to run a mix node on your local machine.
+Your ISP has to be IPv6 ready if you want to run a Mix node on your local machine.
 Sadly, in 2020, most of them are not and you won't get an IPv6 address by default from your ISP.
 Usually it is an extra paid service or they simply don't offer it.

 Before you begin, check if you have IPv6 [here](https://test-ipv6.cz/) or by running command explained in the [section above](./troubleshooting.md#no-ipv6-connectivity).
 If not, then don't waste your time to run a node which won't ever be able to mix any packet due to this limitation.
 Call your ISP and ask for IPv6, there is a plenty of it for everyone!

-If all goes well and you have IPv6 available, then you will need to `init` the mix node with an extra flag, `--announce-host`.
+If all goes well and you have IPv6 available, then you will need to `init` the Mix node with an extra flag, `--announce-host`.
 You will also need to edit your `config.toml` file each time your IPv4 address changes, that could be a few days or a few weeks.
 Check the your IPv4 in the [section above](./troubleshooting.md#no-ipv6-connectivity).

 Additional configuration on your router might also be needed to allow traffic in and out to port 1789 and IPv6 support.

-Here is a sample of the `init` command example to create the mix node config.
+Here is a sample of the `init` command example to create the Mix node config.

 ```
 ./nym-mixnode init --id <YOUR_ID> --host 0.0.0.0 --announce-host 85.160.12.13